Authority vs Power

 The policeman in this example does not have the physical power to stop the vehicles if the driver choose not to stop.
 But they don’t use their own strength to stop traffic; they are strong in the authority that is invested in them by the government they serve.
 Remember these words in Eph 6:10, “..be strong in the Lord and the power of His might.”
 That means you can step out in front of the devil, hold up your hand, and tell him not to come any closer.
 Use your authority!

 © 2013 Nathaniel Spiers.
 All Rights Reserved.

-Nathaniel Spiers is a minister, business owner, and eternal student of the Word.
-As director of Word of Power Ministries he has been called as a teacher and apostle to the body of Christ around the world.
+Nathaniel Spiers is a minister, business owner, and eternal student of the Word of God.
+He has been called as a teacher to the Body of Christ around the world.
 His commission is to prepare the church to be the bride Jesus deserves.
-He is passionate about seeing Christians become believers and males become men.
+He is passionate about seeing Christians become Believers and Males become Men.